rjravijoshi111/BlogApp/README.md

 <img src="src/assets/logo.png" alt="BlogApp Logo" width="200" height="200" />

 **BlogApp** is a React Native application built with TypeScript that allows authenticated users to view blog posts.
-The app features a seamless user experience with tab navigation and state persistence, ensuring that your data remains intact across sessions.
+The app features a seamless user experience and state persistence, ensuring that your data remains intact across sessions.

 ## Features